My Software Projects

 Implementation: Java 1.2

 "Tages- und monatsgenaue Abrechnung".
-Developed in October 1999 for the
+Developed in October 1999 for the account staff of an educational institution.
+Many conditions and Y2K-issue have been taken into account.

 Audience: account staff of an educational institution